European shares gain as commodity stocks recover

 "As the Volkswagen shock slowly fades, general positive economic fundamentals and supportive central bank stances should increasingly lend support to markets."

-The pan-European FTSEurofirst 300 index was up 0.77 percent at 1,375.78 points by 1011 GMT, with analysts saying that investors were taking the advantage of recent share price declines and finding value in some stocks.
+The pan-European FTSEurofirst 300 index was up 0.5 percent at 1,373.17 points by 0813 GMT, with analysts saying that investors were taking the advantage of recent share prices declines and finding value in some stocks.

 Miners also gained 1.3 percent after falling to their lowest level since 2009 as prices of copper and nickel advanced.

-International Airlines Group rose more than three percent after Morgan Stanley made the Airline operator its overweight pick in the sector, raising its target price and earnings forecasts.

-Smiths Group rose 2 percent as the British engineering conglomerate reported an in-line set of results following recent earnings misses in the sector.
+Smiths Group rose 4 percnet after the British engineering conglomerate confirmed the appointment of Andrew Reynolds Smith as its chief executive effective Sept.
+25.

-On the downside, Coloplast fell 6.4 percent after the Danish healthcare product maker issued its third profit warning this year after setting aside 3 billion Danish crowns for a U.S. lawsuit..
+On the downside, Coloplast fell 7.5 percent after the Danish healthcare product maker said it will take a further provision of 3 billion Danish crowns ($448 million) to cover potential settlements and costs in relation to litigation in the United States..

 The market showed little reaction to a survey showing euro zone business growth slowed this month as Asian demand weakened, leading to fewer new jobs and forcing factories to reduce output.
 The slowdown came amid debate on whether the European Central Bank should expand its stimulus programme to have more impact on inflation and growth.